FreddieHoy/THE-freds-coding-test/README.md

 ### Notes

-A submission is many courses from 1 year.
+A submission is really an institution history data point A submission is many courses from 1 year.
 Not a catalog.
 All the data is from different dates!
 Has to have some kind of history.
 Are there courses missing some years?